 We’ve found something in about a quarter of pet Labradors that fits with a hardwired biological reason for the food-obsessed behaviors reported by owners.– Eleanor Raffan DVM (Cambridge)

 What’s even more interesting is that the gene mutation occurs mostly in Labradors trained for service and assistance.
-Dogs that are food-motivated are typically the ones that are the easiest to train.
-Perhaps, this is why they make great assistance dogs.
+Dogs that are food-motivated are usually the ones that are the easiest to train.
+This is likely why they make great assistance dogs.

 So because Labrador Retrievers are prone to obesity, daily exercise is even more important than ever.
 Failure to do so may very well lead to an overweight dog, which consequently will lead to various health problems in the long run.